dnboptimizer/dnboptimizer.github.io/ecosystem/di.md

 1. Click "New project" and fill in the details.
 2. Give the project a name.
 3. Select the "Accounts (Sale to CDS)" template and click next.
-4. Select a Connection set and click next.
+4. Choose Connection sets and click next.
 4. Select an Organization and click next.
 5. Read the privacy notice and consent and click create.